[Last updated March 2023]

 The validation process issues an FAA certificate at a snapshot in time based on a valid UK PPL with valid SEP rating.
 Thereafter, it is only your UK licence that has to remain valid – not the ratings.
 Since Part-FCL Licences are non-expiring, it doesn’t matter if your SEP rating expires.

-You must have either an EASA Class 2 medical or an FAA Class 3.
+You must have either an UK Class 2 medical or an FAA Class 3.

 If you change address, you must inform the FAA within 30 days.